GiuseppeGq20/ipersonica/elaborato/noteStatMech.md

+---
-# Minimal Notes on statistical mechanics
+title: "Minimal Notes on statistical mechanics"
+---
+# Statistical mechanics
 ## A statistical definition of temperature
 If a system that is capable of exchanging energy is in *thermal equilibrium* with its environment then * it will appear to choose a macroscopic configuration